csound/manual/docs/opcodes/vexpv_i.md

 ### Performance

-_vexpv_i_ elevates each element of ifn2 to the corresponding element of ifn1.
+_vexpvi_ elevates each element of ifn2 to the corresponding element of ifn1.
 Each vectorial signal is hosted by a table (ifn1 and ifn2).
 The number of elements contained in both vectors must be the same.

 The result is a new vectorial control signal that overrides old values of ifn1.
-If you want to keep the old ifn1 vector, use [vcopy_i](../opcodes/vcopy_i.md) opcode to copy it in another table.
+If you want to keep the old ifn1 vector, use [vcopyi](../opcodes/vcopy_i.md) opcode to copy it in another table.
 You can use _idstoffset_ and _isrcoffset_ to specify vectors in any location of the tables.

 Negative values for _idstoffset_ and _isrcoffset_ are acceptable.
 If _idstoffset_ is negative, the out of range section of the vector will be discarded.
 If _isrcoffset_ is negative, the out of range elements will be assumed to be 1 (i.e. the destination elements will be set to 1).
 If elements for the destination vector are beyond the size of the table (including guard point), these elements are discarded (i.e. elements do not wrap around the tables).
 If elements for the source vector are beyond the table length, these elements are taken as 1 (i.e. the destination vector elements will be set to 1).